 One dredge is operating in the Goolwa and Tauwitchere channels (currently operating in Tauwitchere channel).
-At 18 June 2017, a total of approximately 2 033 800 cubic metres of sand had been removed by dredging operations.
+At 25 June 2017, a total of approximately 2 039 600 cubic metres of sand had been removed by dredging operations.

 Between 18 and 23 May 2017, additional water was delivered to flush the Murray Mouth to scour sand.
 This operation was a success.
 As a result, environmental water will be provided for two further scouring flushes.
-Dependent on water availability and weather conditions, these are likely to occur in the next few months.
+The first of these flushes commenced on 29 June 2017 and is likely to cease over the weekend with high tides predicted.
+Dependent on water availability and weather conditions, the next flush is likely to occur in late July or early August.